Why is machine learning important?

 Microsoft Research Open Data

 Microsoft is another technological leader who has created a database of free, curated datasets in the form of Microsoft Research Open Data.
-These datasets are available to the public and are used to “advance state-of-the-art research in areas such as natural language processing, computer vision, and domain specific sciences.”
-Download datasets from published research studies or copy them directly to a cloud-based Data Science Virtual Machine.
+These datasets are available to the public and are used to “advance state-of-the-art research in areas such as natural language processing, computer vision,, and domain specific sciences.”
+Download datasets from published research studies or copy them directly to a cloud-based Data Science Virtual Machine to enjoy reputable machine learning data.

 UCI Machine Learning Repository

 The University of California, School of Information and Computer Science, provides a large amount of information to the public through its UCI Machine Learning Repository database.
-This database includes nearly 500 datasets, domain theories, and data generators which are used for “the empirical analysis of machine learning algorithms.”
+This database is prime for machine learning data as it includes nearly 500 datasets, domain theories, and data generators which are used for “the empirical analysis of machine learning algorithms.”
 Not only does this make searching easy, but UCI also classifies each dataset by the type of machine learning problem, simplifying the process even further.

 The United States Government has released several datasets for public use.
-These datasets can be used for conducting research, creating data visualizations, developing web/mobile applications, and more.
+As another great avenue for machine learning data, these datasets can be used for conducting research, creating data visualizations, developing web/mobile applications, and more.
 The US Government database can be found at Data.gov and contains information pertaining to industries such as education, ecosystems, agriculture, and public safety, among others.
 Many countries offer similar databases and most are fairly easy to find.

 Implementing datasets into machine learning models can seem daunting to some, but Algorithmia’s expertise in the industry helps to make the entire process easier.
 We host a serverless microservices architecture that allows enterprises to easily deploy and manage machine learning models at scale.
 See how Algorithmia can help you build better software for your organization in our video demo.